Theatrical smoke and fog: Fog

-Fog is created by pumping one of a variety of different glycol or glycol/water mixtures (referred to as fog fluid) into a heat exchanger (essentially a block of metal with a resistance heating element in it) and heating until the fluid vapourises, creating a thick translucent or opaque cloud.
+Fog is created by pumping one of a variety of different glycols (such as propylene glycol, triethylene glycol, and glycerol) or glycol/water mixtures (referred to as fog fluid) into a heat exchanger (essentially a block of metal with a resistance heating element in it) and heating until the fluid vaporises, creating a thick translucent or opaque cloud.
 Devices specifically manufactured for this purpose are referred to as fog machines.

 An obsolete method for creating theatrical fog on-stage (although the technique is still used in motion pictures) is to use a device known as a thermal fogger, initially designed for distributing pesticide, which aspirates a petroleum product (typically kerosene or propane), ignites the fuel to create a flame, and then heats a mixture of air and pesticide to create a dense fog.
 This technique is similar to the smoke generators used by military forces to create smoke screens, and is generally only used outdoors due to the volume of fog produced and the petroleum fuel required.
-For theatrical purposes the pesticide is typically replaced with glycol, glycol/water mixtures, or water.
+For theatrical purposes, the pesticide is typically replaced with glycol, glycol/water mixtures, or water.